American Airlines Baggage Fees 2020: What To Expect

 Check with your credit card company to see if they offer any type of reimbursement for airline baggage fees.
 Some major credit card companies, such as American Express and Chase, offer this as a perk with some of their cards.
 If your credit card offers this, you will typically need to pay for your baggage fees using the card and then submit a request for reimbursement or account credit through your credit card company.

 American Airlines offers their own credit cards that specifically offer free checked bags.
-One example of the Citi AAdvantage Platinum Select Mastercard, which allows for one free bag for the card holder and up to four additional passengers on the same itinerary.
+One example of the Citi AAdvantage Platinum Select Mastercard, which allows for one free bag for the cardholder and up to four additional passengers on the same itinerary.
+Signed up for the card?
+You can purchase the best checked luggage here.

 Book an Eligible Fare